+The 3G pitch is used for team games including Rugby, Football and Handball.
 The Playing Fields are used for Football, Cross-Country and Hockey in class time.

 In the summer term the fields are marked for Track and Field Athletic events as well as outdoor summer games such as Softball, Rounders and Ultimate Frisbee.

 There is opportunity before and after school, as well as at lunch times, for pupils to join clubs to develop their interests and skill level in a variety of sports and activities.
-As a result of this pupils represent the school in Football, Netball, Gymnastics, Swimming, Athletics, Golf and Cross-Country Running.
+As a result of this pupils represent the school in Football, Netball, Gymnastics, Swimming, Athletics, Golf and Cross-Country Running and many more activities through the academic year.